yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 You can also use adam2flash-502T.pl to restore the original D-Link firmware if needed - it recognizes D-Link firmware and adjusts MTD settings accordingly.

+The flashing process can be a bit flaky.
+It will often hang halfway through the firmware transfer; if that happens, power the router off and try again.
+It seems to help if you do not have other network traffic present while doing the firmware transfer (DNS lookups, etc)

 '''Connecting to ADAM2 manually'''

 If you need to manually tweak firmware settings, you can do so by getting adam2flash to assign the bootloader an IP then doing a manual telnet to the FTP control port: